adamsalah13/dev-ai-generic/docs/github-copilot-guide.md

 ---

-**Next Steps**: After setting up Copilot, proceed to [Cursor AI Workflows](./cursor-ai-guide.md) for additional AI-powered development tools.
+**Next Steps**: After setting up Copilot, move on to the [Web Development Guide](./web-development-guide.md) and [API Development Guide](./api-development-guide.md) to apply these prompt patterns inside ShopFlow.